The Researchfish 2019 submission exercise is now closed.

 The submission period for responses was from Monday 4 February 2019 to 16:00 hours on Thursday 14 March 2019.

 The 2020 submission exercise will run from Monday 3 February 2020 to 16:00 hours on Thursday 12 March 2020.

 Researchfish® is a service used by many public and charitable research funding agencies including UK Research and Innovation (UKRI) (formerly the UK Research Councils (RCUK)), the British Heart Foundation, Arthritis Research UK, Cancer Research UK, and NIHR) to standardise and collect research outcomes to help them track the impacts of their investments.

 Who needs to submit outcomes data via Researchfish?

 UK Research and Innovation (UKRI) (formerly the UK Research Councils (RCUK)) funding: All current postgraduate researchers in the third or later year of their studies funded (at least 50%) by UK Research and Innovation (UKRI).
-For the 2019 submission period this means postgraduate researchers whose awards started on or before 3 February 2017.
-There are some exemptions (e.g. absence on maternity leave or long-term sickness) and if you feel you should not be included in the survey, please contact Paul Vazquez in the PGR Service in the first instance.
+For the 2020 submission period this means postgraduate researchers whose awards started on or before 3 February 2018.
+There are some exemptions (e.g. absence on maternity leave, long-term sickness or remote fieldwork where no access to email or the internet is available) and if you feel you should not be included in the survey, please contact Paul Vazquez in the PGR Service in the first instance.

 UKRI studentship outcomes data should be provided throughout the studentship and for up to three years beyond the end of your studentship.